-Cruise to Cuba With Us for Free!
-Using Travel Rewards to Cruise
+Cruise to Cuba With Me for Free Using Travel Rewards

 That’s right.
 My family and I are headed to Havana, Cuba.
 We’ll also visit Key West on a four-day cruise leaving from Tampa this coming September.
 And you can join us!